 Auto-Enrolled Payment Plans

-Beginning in September, SDG&E will begin automatically enrolling customers in the plan distributing your past-due balance over the upcoming 24 months.
-This payment arrangement will help eliminate your past-due debt and avoid a large one-time payout.
+Customers auto-enrolled in the payment plan will have past-due balances distributed over the upcoming 24 months.
+The payment arrangement will help eliminate your past-due debt and avoid a large one-time payout.
 No fees or interest charges are associated with this payment plan.
 If you pay your current month's bill and the installment on your past due bills, your account will remain in good standing and you’ll avoid a potential service interruption.

 Small Business Customers